panicozxb/tasmota-motor-pcb/README.md

 # tasmota-motor-pcb
-PCB board for controll a nema17 with tasmota
+PCB board for control a nema17 with tasmota

 Those are the gerber files for make a PCB to assemble all the components needed for control a nema 17 operating roller blinds, stores and more.